Provincial Housing Legislation Changes

 What else you need to know

-In addition to allowing increased density in Burnaby’s neighbourhoods and around transit hubs, the new provincial housing legislation introduces other changes, including:
+In addition to allowing increased density in Burnaby’s neighbourhoods and around transit hubs, the new provincial housing legislation introduced other changes, including:

-• Off-street parking will no longer be required for lots located in areas where frequent transit service is offered.
+• Off-street parking is no longer required for lots located in areas where frequent transit service is offered.

 • Municipalities are no longer authorized to hold public hearings for residential projects that conform to the City’s Official Community Plan.